Lost & Stolen Passports

 All full-validity passports are printed in the U.S. and are mailed by courier service back to the Embassy.
 It typically takes between 7 to 10 working days for us to receive a passport.
 In emergency cases, we may be able to issue a limited-validity passport here at the Embassy.

-If you are driving to Ljubljana from Italy, Austria or Croatia, please make sure you stop at the border and purchase a vignette for your car.
+If you are driving to Ljubljana from Italy, Austria, Croatia, or Hungary, please make sure you stop at the border and purchase a vignette for your car.
 Using Slovene highways without a valid and properly-displayed vignette in a vehicle is considered a violation of the law; drivers may be fined between EUR 300 and 800.

 Step One: Assemble all the Documents

 For the Embassy to replace your passport, we will need to verify your citizenship and identity.
 If possible, please be prepared to submit a photocopy of your lost/stolen passport, your U.S. birth certificate, Consular Report of Birth Abroad, or Naturalization Certificate.
 We also will need some proof of your identity such as a foreign passport, a national identity card, a driver’s license, a military ID card, school ID card, etc. If you are traveling and have copies of these items back in the States, please ask a family member of friend to scan them and send them to us by email or fax at +386-1-200-5535.

 All passport services are handled by appointment only.
 Please make an appointment through our online calendar.
 If a child has lost the passport, please see our page on First Time Passport applications for the documentation and personal appearance requirements.